jetstack/cert-manager-nginx-plus-lab/README.md

 workload          True    workload-tls      1m
 ```

-We see the `workload-certificate` certificate being ready and stored as `workload-tls` inside the Kubernetes secret store.
+We see the `workload` certificate being ready and stored as `workload-tls` inside the Kubernetes secret store.
 This secret is then attached to the container for NGINX to pick up the certificate and private key.

 ### Testing the deployment